samz0la/NEIL/README.md

     * fix explosion animation
     * adding music
     * import it to ios
-    * Put it up on the appstore
+    * put it up on the appstore

 8. * [WireFrame](docs/NEIL_wireframe.pdf)
    * [User Stories](docs/UserStories.pdf)